LEARNING GUIDE TO:

 1. Click here for Standard Questions Suitable for Any Film

-2. Describe two things which serve as contrasting symbols in this movie.
+2. Describe two things that serve as contrasting symbols in this movie.
 Here's a hint: It has to do with something on walls.
 Suggested Response: Jess' parents spoke to a painting of a Sikh religious leader that they had put on a living room wall.
 Jess spoke to a poster of Beckham on her bedroom wall.
 This is a symbol of the difference in their worlds.

 3. Why is it so much harder for women's sports to receive the support and funding given to men's sports in a society in which women are supposed to be treated the same as men?
 Suggested Response: We don't know the right answer to this question, but it's great for discussion.
-Some possible reasons are: there is a long tradition of men's sports (in ancient Greece and Rome, only men participated in sports and this custom came to the modern world through them); men are physically stronger in the traditional men's sports; and society still suffers from sexism.
+Some possible reasons are: there is a long tradition of men's sports (in ancient Greece and Rome, only men participated in sports, and this custom came to the modern world through them); men are physically stronger in the traditional men's sports; and society still suffers from sexism.

 4. Does this movie perpetuate stereotypes?
 Suggested Response: There is no one correct answer to this question.
 We think it challenges stereotypes.
 Jess and Julie play soccer really well.
 Jess is also quite feminine.
 While Julie's mother accuses her of not being interested in things feminine (remember the scene in the store), Julie gets into a knockout dress for the party in Germany.
 Pinky is a stereotypical girl interested in getting married and having children.
 Both mothers are stereotypes but this is a comedy and you need straight-people for comedies.